-Dimensions: From the Dimensions menu select Date and one of the following options:
+Dimensions: From the Dimensions dropdown list, select Date and one or seven of the following options:

-Metrics: From the Metrics menu you can select any 3 metrics that you wish to monitor in Gainsight.
-We recommend the following metrics:
+Metrics: From the Metrics menu you can select any 10 metrics that you wish to monitor in Gainsight.

-Then under Custom Definitions click the "+ ADD NEW" button to indicate the Usage Data ID.
+Then under Custom Definitions click + ADD NEW to indicate the Usage Data ID.

-• If you are using Classic Google Analytics you should select ga:customVarValue from the dropdown and input the slot number in the centre field.
+Note: If you are using Classic Google Analytics you should select ga:customVarValue from the dropdown and input the slot number in the Centre field.
 The display name should be set to "Usage Data ID".

 When this is all configured, click NEXT.